Chebyshev

 module makes it possible to test that functions correctly set errno

 or throw exceptions.
 This is achieved for example by calling the functions with values outside of their domain, checking that they report the error correctly.
-The functions err::check_errno
+The methods check_errno

 are used for these type of checks.